ETC-A/etca-spec/extensions/memory-operands-1/README.md

 At most one operand may refer to a memory location.
 It is not possible to have both a memory operand and an immediate operand using the encodings from this extension.

-Such operations are not, by default, atomic.
+Such operations are not atomic by default.

 # New Notation